Overseeding Winter Lawn

 Community common area with blonde grass; having skipped overseeding

-Skip overseeding and let your grass go blonde for the winter.
-By not overseeding you can conserve water, save money, and benefit your Bermuda grass.
+Skip overseeding and go yellow and save some green.
+By not overseeding, you can conserve water, save money, and benefit your Bermuda grass.

 The City of Chandler isn't requiring a reduction in overseeding but is asking residents, businesses, and HOAs to consider limiting or forgoing overseeding non-essential turf areas this fall.